artmskfr/HealthScope-Diabetes/README.md

-# HealthScope-Diabetes
+# HealthScope Diabetes
-# Diabetes Risk Prediction
+Diabetes Risk Prediction

 ## Overview
 This project aims to predict the risk of diabetes using machine learning techniques based on medical data.